eslint/eslint/docs/src/user-guide/configuring/ignoring-code.md

 This message occurs because ESLint is unsure if you wanted to actually lint the file or not.
 As the message indicates, you can use `--no-ignore` to omit using the ignore rules.

-Consider another scenario where you may want to run ESLint on a specific dot-file or dot-folder, but have forgotten to specifically allow those files in your `.eslintignore` file.
+Consider another scenario where you want to run ESLint on a specific dot-file or dot-folder, but have forgotten to specifically allow those files in your `.eslintignore` file.
 You would run something like this:

 ```shell
 eslint .config/foo.js